RetroPie/RetroPie-Setup/README.md

 sudo ./retropie_setup.sh
 ```

+When you first run the script it may install some additional packages that are needed.
 Note that you might **need to reboot your Raspberry**, if your firmware was updated during the installation process.

 Binaries and Sources